Chad Wiseman: Burlington Cougars (2018)

-Guelph Storm (2018–)
+Guelph Storm (2018–2024)

 Wiseman joined the Guelph Storm of the Ontario Hockey League as an assistant coach under head coach George Burnett.
-In the 2018-19 season, Guelph finished with a 40-18-6-4 record, earning 90 points and fourth place in the Western Conference.
+In the 2018–19 season, Guelph finished with a 40–18–6–4 record, earning 90 points and fourth place in the Western Conference.
 The Storm would win the J. Ross Robertson Cup, as they defeated the Ottawa 67's in six games in the championship round, earning a berth into the 2019 Memorial Cup.
-At the Memorial Cup, Guelph lost to the Rouyn-Noranda Huskies 6-4 in the semi-final game.
+At the Memorial Cup, Guelph lost to the Rouyn-Noranda Huskies 6–4 in the semi-final game.

-Wiseman returned to the Storm for the 2019–20 season as he was promoted to an associate coach, as Guelph finished the season with a 32-23-3-5 record, earning 72 points and sixth place in the Western Conference.
+Wiseman returned to the Storm for the 2019–20 season as he was promoted to an associate coach, as Guelph finished the season with a 32–23–3–5 record, earning 72 points and sixth place in the Western Conference.
 Due to COVID-19, the post-season was cancelled.

 Due to the COVID-19 pandemic, the 2020–21 OHL season was cancelled.

 In 2021–22, Wiseman returned as an associate coach with the Storm.
-Guelph finished the season with a 36-24-5-3 record, earning 80 points and fifth place in the Western Conference.
+Guelph finished the season with a 36–24–5–3 record, earning 80 points and fifth place in the Western Conference.
 In the post-season, the Storm lost in the conference quarter-finals.

 The Storm named Scott Walker as head coach for the 2022–23 season, as Burnett stepped down to focus on general manager duties.
 Wiseman remained the associate coach of the club.
 After two games, Walker stepped down as head coach due to health issues, and Wiseman took over head coaching duties.
-On October 7, Wiseman coached his first game as head coach of the Storm, as they lost 5-3 to the Flint Firebirds.
-The next night, on October 8, Wiseman earned his first career OHL coaching victory as Guelph defeated the Niagara IceDogs 5-2.
+On October 7, Wiseman coached his first game as head coach of the Storm, as they lost 5–3 to the Flint Firebirds.
+The next night, on October 8, Wiseman earned his first career OHL coaching victory as Guelph defeated the Niagara IceDogs 5–2.
+Under Wiseman, the Storm had a record of 35–27–4, as the club finished in second place in the Midwest Division and sixth in the Western Conference.
+In the playoffs, Guelph lost to the Sarnia Sting in six games in the conference quarter-finals.

+Wiseman returned to the Storm for the 2023-24 season.
+Guelph finished the season with a 33-28-7 record, earning 73 points and fourth place in the Midwest Division, sixth overall in the Western Conference.
+In the post-season, the Storm were swept by the Sault Ste.
+Marie Greyhounds in four games in the conference quarter-finals.

+Following the season, the Storm relieved Wiseman of his duties.